-A Keloid is a pathological, tumor like scar formation in a surgical wound, burn, earring holes or as a consequences of acne on the trunk that spreads beyond the original injury and does not regress spontaneously.
+A Keloid is a pathological, tumor like scar formation on skin that spreads beyond the original injury and does not regress spontaneously.

-The causes which lead to the development of keloids are unknown.
-The factors which play a primary role are certainly represented by traumatic events of various types In individuals genetically predisposed.
-Various cutaneous lesions can induce the formation of Keloid tissue; surgical operations, lacerations, burns, abrasions, tattoos, vaccinations, injections, insect bites and stings and in general any process which determines a phlogosis of the skin (chickenpox, acne, folliculitis, herpes zoster), the so called :spontaneous” keloids appear after microtraumas, often not even recognized/noticed by the patient, and are characterized by the enormous disproportion of the pathology with respect to the wound which caused it.
+The causes which lead to the development of keloid scar are not known.
+The factors which play a primary role are certainly represented by traumatic events of various types, esp in individuals genetically predisposed.
+Various cutaneous lesions can induce the formation of Keloid tissue: surgical operations, lacerations, burns, abrasions, tattoos, vaccinations, injections, insect bites and stings and in general any process which determines a phlogosis of the skin (chickenpox, acne, folliculitis, herpes zoster), the so called “spontaneous” keloids appear after microtraumas, often not even recognized/noticed by the patient, and are characterized by the enormous disproportion of the pathology with respect to the wound which caused it.

 Secondary bacterial infection seems to increase the risk.
 Another important factor is skin tension, which could explain the frequent appearance of keloids in the pre-sternum region, the back, the ankles, deltoid regions and the scapular belt.